benedettadavico/socks5-nr-app/README.md

 # A simple Electron app that:

-  - Connects to a SOCKS5 proxy server.
+  - Connects to a socks5 proxy server.
-  - Establishes WebSocket connections.
+  - Establishes WebSocket connection.
   - Calls an external API to fetch random facts.

 # How to use it: